bidzyyys/chasm/README.md

    1. __Minting transaction__ - first transaction in the block, takes no inputs, but produces outputs.
 No additional data is stored.
    1. __Simple transfer__ - transaction only takes inputs and produces outputs.
 No additional data is needed.
    1. __Exchange offer__ - transaction takes inputs, produces outputs (two of special type).
 The additional data describes the exchange offer.
-   1. __Offer acceptance__ - transaction takes inputs, produces outputs (two of special type).
+   1. __Offer match__ - transaction takes inputs, produces outputs (two of special type).
 The additional data describes the offer that is accepted.
 Containing this tx in a block defines the timeouts.
-   1. __Exchange confirmation__ - as inputs takes fees (ones of the special outputs) from the exchange offer and its acceptance, produces outputs (one of deposit type).
+   1. __Exchange confirmation__ - as inputs takes fees (ones of the special outputs) from the exchange offer and its match, produces outputs (one of deposit type).
 The additional data describes which exchange is to be confirmed and proves of the exchange proper execution.
    1. __Deposit unlock__ - similar to the previous one, besides that the additional data contains the proof of only one side of the exchange had been executed.